-For students of the master’s programme Industrial Ecology that intend to do their Thesis Research Project on a topic which involves LCA or is closely related to LCA with a supervisor from CML, this course is mandatory.”
+For students of the master’s programme Industrial Ecology that intend to do their Thesis Research Project on a topic which involves LCA or is closely related to LCA.

-Life cycle assessment (LCA) is one of the core methods of Industrial Ecology.
-It is a science- and evidence-based method for quantifying the environmental burdens and impacts related to the whole life cycle of a product or service system.
-LCA is and has been used to analyze and assess a wide variety of product/service systems, ranging from packaging materials to national waste management or energy scenarios, and from building materials to food products.
+Life cycle assessment (LCA) is a science- and evidence-based method for quantifying the environmental burdens and impacts related to the whole life cycle of a product or service system.
+LCA is and has been used to analyze and asses a wide variety of product/service systems, ranging from packaging materials to national waste management or energy scenarios, and from building materials to food products.